rakutenintelligence-api/rakutenintelligence-api.github.io/resources.md

 - trackingUrl: the URL to track the shipment, if available.
 - shares: an array containing the list of users shipment has been shared with.
 - merchantTrackingUrl: a URL containing the merchant tracking info.
-- emails: an array containing links to the corresponding “emails” resources associated with the shipment.
+- emails: an array containing links to the corresponding "emails" resources associated with the shipment.
 - href: a link to the instance resource for this shipment.
 - shippingDate: a string representing the date the item was shipped, otherwise null.
-- items: array of links to “items” resources corresponding to the items in the shipment.
+- items: array of links to "items" resources corresponding to the items in the shipment.
 - shippingEstimate: the range of dates when the shipment may be shipped, if not already shipped.
     - minDate: the earliest date.
     - maxDate: the latest date.